YMC-GitHub/nano-argv-parse/README.md

-a library package for parsing command-line style parameters
+a library package to pasre config from command-line style string or argv

 ## background